Qwolar

 Bander's Hill

 In Qwolar, a land of immortals, undead, vampires, ghosts, and other eternal beings, there are those who yearn to recapture the feeling of mortal life.
-Despite their agelessness, they crave the experiences of living.
-These individuals gather at Bander’s Hill, a unique town where immortals spend eternity pretending to be alive.
+Despite their agelessness, they crave the purpose they once had and experiences of mortal life.
+These individuals gather at Bander’s Hill, a town where immortals spend eternity pretending to be alive.
+The residents of Bander’s Hill adopt the personas of ordinary living people, engaging in activities and routines.
+Developing characters and histories to escape their endlessness.
+They play out these imagined identities as farmers, shopkeepers, artists, scholars, immersing themselves in the mundane to regain a sense of meaning.

 Logos

 The eldest of the three griffin brothers, Logos leads his cult with unwavering dedication to logic and reason.
 Unlike his siblings, who are driven by passion and mastery, Logos approaches immortality with measured deliberation.
-To him, the gift of eternal life is neither inherently a blessing nor a curse—life and existence are a puzzle to be analyzed, understood, and controlled and immortality offers the best chance to achieve that goal.
+To him, the gift of eternal life is neither inherently a blessing nor a curse, life and existence are a puzzle to be analyzed, understood, and controlled and immortality offers the best chance to achieve that goal.
 For thousands of years, the brothers have debated the implications of immortality, often clashing over what should be done with the unnatural gift bestowed upon them.

 The Cult of Logos is methodical in its pursuits, focusing on strategies that protect Qwolar while seeking to uncover the ultimate truth of existence.
 They shun all impulses, believing the greatest tool of the immortal is patience.
 This calculated approach has made them valuable allies to those who can win their favor.
+Logos sees leadership as a responsibility.
+He demonstrates a clarity of purpose in a world otherwise drowning in chaos.
+However, his calculated demeanor often makes him seem cold or detached, a trait that puts him at odds with the fiery Pathos and the studious Ethos.

 Whisperwind

-Whisperwind is the realm of those immortals who have lost all physical form. rot, destruction, or a decay of the flesh, their bodies wither away until nothing remains but a lingering spirit.
-Because the Phantom Coachmen cannot come to claim them, these souls wander to the ethereal bastion of Whisperwind.
+Whisperwind is the realm of those immortals who have lost all physical form.
+Rot, destruction, or a decay of the flesh, their bodies wither away until nothing remains but a lingering spirit.
+Because the Phantom Coachman cannot come to claim them, these souls wander to the ethereal bastion of Whisperwind.
+Within the woods, far from the usual cacophony of the more substantial immortals, the spirits' quieter voices resonate in the dark.
+The spirits of Whisperwind can communicate with each other through Pnuma, the near silent language of the dead, and spend their eternity in conversation with each other.
+Best not to interrupt.

 The Wizard Ambrald Pent